-International Iberoamerican University (United States) ileana.alfonso@unini.edu.mx· https://orcid.org/0000-0002-4053-0001
+International Iberoamerican University (United States) ileana.alfonso@unini.edu.mx: https://orcid.org/0000-0002-4053-0001

 Abstract.
 Knowledge management in higher education institutions is a research topic that has increased over the last ten years.
 Knowledge Management Systems (KMS) are solutions to attend to the knowledge gaps through projects.
 This research, with a hermeneutic literature review method, analyses prescriptive and hybrid knowledge management models for higher education institutions and general methodologies for implementing KMS.
 Based on the results of this analysis, a methodology for the implementation of knowledge management system projects is proposed with an agile and incremental approach and considering the recommendations of the ISO 30401 standard on Knowledge Management System Requirements.
-The proposed methodology includes other methodologies for knowledge management such as knowledge auditing and maturity assessment, and other methodologies for analysis, design, and development solutions.
+The proposed methodology includes other methodologies for analysis, design, and development solutions.